Yandex Cloud

 --name=<shard_group_name>

-You can request the name of the shard group with a list of shard groups in the cluster.
+You can get the shard group name with a list of shard groups in the cluster.

 3. Make sure the settings are correct.